soulden1202/webflare-backend/README.md

 ## env

--Create a .evn file in your root directory:
+-Create a .evn file in your root directory add add this to your .env file:

 - FIREBASE_API_KEY=Replace this with your config
 - FIREBASE_AUTH_DOMAIN=Replace this with your config